tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

-I.e. when a `Gateway` resource is defined using a `GatewayClass` for our controller, 'shadow' resources will be created using the template(s) defined under `gatewayTemplate.resourceTemplates` in the `GatewayClassParameters` associated with the given `GatewayClass`.
+I.e. when a `Gateway` resource is defined using a `GatewayClass` for our controller, 'shadow' resources will be created using the template(s) defined under `gatewayTemplate.resourceTemplates` in the `GatewayClassBlueprint` associated with the given `GatewayClass`.
 Similarly, 'shadow' resources will be created for `HTTPRoute` resources using the templates under `httpRouteTemplate.resourceTemplates`